A martingale approach to time-dependent and time-periodic linear response in Markov jump processes: Continuous-time Markov jump processes

-This criterion is a special case of a more general (and more technical) criterion presented in Lemma \ref{tik_tok_ext} in Section \ref{dim_lemma_tik_tok}, inspired by Lyapunov functions.
-See \cite[Condition 2.2]{BFG1} and \cite[p.~392]{DV3} for similar conditions in the context of large deviations.
+This criterion is a special case of a more general (and more technical) criterion presented in Lemma \ref{tik_tok_ext} in Section \ref{dim_lemma_tik_tok}, inspired by Lyapunov functions and the arguments in \cite[Section~3]{BFG1}.
+See \cite[Condition 2.2]{BFG1} and \cite[p.~392]{DV3} for related conditions in the context of large deviations.
+We point out that, while Lemma \ref{tik_tok} gives sufficient conditions for Condition $C[\nu,t]$ to hold, in some cases one can directly and more efficiently verify Condition $C[\nu,t]$ using Definition \ref{def_papaya}.
+To this aim, see the example in Section \ref{nascite}.

 The next result states that the exponential moment condition $C[\nu ,t ]$ implies finiteness of small exponential moments for the sum of the values of $\alpha$ over the jumps of the unperturbed process.